 In the United Kingdom, the post-university employment outlook for Gen Z is bleak, with the unemployment rate for 18-24 year olds spiking to 27 percent because of the pandemic—almost triple the rate from the previous year.
 It’s also estimated that recent graduates are now 37 percent less likely to be employed in three years, which isn’t great news for prospective students in the U.K.

 So what does this mean?
-For starters, this already frugal generation is becoming more risk-averse as unemployment skyrockets, impacting their decisions about higher education and the path forward.
+For starters, this already frugal generation is becoming even more risk-averse as unemployment skyrockets, impacting their decisions about higher education and the path forward.